 To some extent, foreign influences have actually helped promote Murano’s renown, especially in the last century.
 Ever since the 1960s, more and more international artists and designers have recognized the importance of the Murano glass tradition and have collaborated with major masters of the island, exporting their fame and their work worldwide.

 But the Murano glass industry remains in decline.
 About 6,000 people worked in the glass industry in the 1990s.
 Just a decade later, the number plummeted to 2,000.
 Today it counts only about 1,100 workers.

-Luciano Gambaro, the president of Promovetro, blames the rise of counterfeit glass, sold both in Venice to unsuspecting tourists, as well as to shoppers abroad.
+Luciano Gambaro, the president of Promovetro, blames the rise of fake Murano glass, sold both in Venice to unsuspecting tourists, as well as to shoppers abroad.

-“Distinguishing a piece made in Murano from something made elsewhere in Italy or abroad is always very difficult”, he concedes.
+“Distinguishing fake Murano glass from something made elsewhere in Italy or abroad is always very difficult,” he concedes.

 To help consumers identify the real thing, Promovetro issues a certificate of authenticity for products that belong to the consortium.

 Others believe that the decline began in the second half of the 20th century, when many Murano glassblowers shifted their focus from high-end glass to affordable trinkets that any visitor could afford.
 By the 1980s, this new model that favored volume over quality saw the expansion of glass factories across the island.
 But the arrival of cheap souvenirs—googly-eyed farm animals, pocket-size dolphins, and imitation candies—were also easy for counterfeiters to mimic.
 Thus the eventual decline in the 21st century.